woleet/woleet-openapi-java-client/docs/Identity.md

 # Identity

-Signer's identity provided as a set of X.500 attributes (see https://www.ietf.org/rfc/rfc4519.txt).
+Signer's identity as returned by the identity server, provided as a set of X.500 attributes (see https://www.ietf.org/rfc/rfc4519.txt).

 ## Properties

 Name | Type | Description | Notes